cncf/china-video-block/README.md

 npm install
 ```

-This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).
 To start development:

 ```
 npm start
 ```

-Use to compile and run the block in development mode.
+This will compile and run the block in development mode.
 Watches for any changes and reports back any errors in your code.

 To build your code: